disneystreaming/smithy4s/modules/docs/src/03-protocols/02-deriving-cli.md

 ---
-sidebar_label: Advanced Usage
+sidebar_label: Deriving CLIs
-title: Advanced Usage
+title: Deriving CLIs
 ---

 - The Smithy4s-Cli module provide the capability to derive a [Decline](https://ben.kirw.in/decline/) cli for your service.